MansoorMajeed/archived-esc.sh-hugo/content/blog/2018-04-23-linux-on-lenovo-miix-320.md

-+++
-author = "Mansoor A"
-categories = ["Linux"]
-date = 2018-04-23T00:07:00Z
+---
+author: Mansoor A
+categories:
+- Linux
+date: "2018-04-23T00:07:00Z"
-description = ""
+description: ""
-draft = false
+draft: false
-url = "linux-on-lenovo-miix-320"
-summary = "Installing Linux on the tiny convertible budget laptop from Lenovo - The Miix 320" tags = ["Linux"] title = "Installing Ubuntu Linux on Lenovo Miix 320 Hybrid Laptop"
+summary: Installing Linux on the tiny convertible budget laptop from Lenovo - The Miix 320

-+++
+tags:
+- Linux
+title: Installing Ubuntu Linux on Lenovo Miix 320 Hybrid Laptop
+url: linux-on-lenovo-miix-320
+---

 Lenovo Miix 320 is a tiny convertible laptop that doesn't put a hole in your wallet.
 It's an amazing piece of hardware with one major flaw - It comes with Windows 10.
 But, worry not, I was able to successfully install and use Ubuntu 18.04 on this tiny laptop, and it is pretty neat.